- by Mary Stearns-Montgomery

 Three Types of Alimony in Georgia

-- Rehabilitative alimony is money that is paid to a spouse for a short period of time.
+- Rehabilitative alimony, or temporary alimony, is money that is paid to a spouse for a short period of time.

 - Permanent alimony is money that is paid to a spouse for an indefinite period of time until changed by a court order.